ehmicky/autoserver/docs/configuration.md

 The [IDL file](#idl-file) (but not the [server options file](#server-options)) can also be broken down into several files or use libraries.
-It does so by referring to external files (local or remote) or Node.js modules, using [JSON references](https://tools.ietf.org/html/draft-pbryan-zyp-json-ref-03).
+It does so by referring to external files (local or HTTP/HTTPS) or Node.js modules, using [JSON references](https://tools.ietf.org/html/draft-pbryan-zyp-json-ref-03).
 Those are simple objects with a single `$ref` property pointing to the file, e.g.: